USS Hornet (CV-8): Doolittle Raid, April 1942

 As Hornet came about and prepared to launch the bombers, which had been readied for take-off the previous day, a gale of more than 40 kn churned the sea with 30 ft crests.
-Heavy swells, which caused the ship to pitch violently, shipped sea and spray over the bow, wetted the flight deck, and drenched the deck crews.
+Heavy swells, which caused the ship to pitch violently, shipped sea and spray over the bow, wet the flight deck, and drenched the deck crews.
 The lead plane, commanded by Colonel Doolittle, had only 467 ft of flight deck, while the last B-25 hung its twin rudders far out over the fantail.
 Doolittle, timing himself against the rise and fall of the ship's bow, lumbered down the flight deck, circled Hornet after take-off, and set course for Japan.
 By 09:20, all 16 were airborne, heading for the first American air strike against the Japanese home islands.

-Hornet brought her own planes on deck as Task Force 16 steamed at full speed for Pearl Harbor.
+Hornet brought her own planes on deck, as Task Force 16 steamed at full speed for Pearl Harbor.
 Intercepted broadcasts, both in Japanese and English, confirmed at 14:46 the success of the raids.
 Exactly one week to the hour after launching the B-25s, Hornet sailed into Pearl Harbor.
-That the Tokyo raid was the Hornets mission was kept an official secret for a year.
+The Tokyo raid being the Hornets mission was kept an official secret for a year.
 Until then, President Roosevelt referred to the ship from which the bombers were launched only as "Shangri-La."
 Two years later, the Navy gave this name to an aircraft carrier.

 Hornet steamed from Pearl Harbor to aid and on 30 April at the Battle of the Coral Sea, though the battle ended before she arrived.
-On 4 May, Task Force 16 crossed the equator; the first time ever for Hornet.
-Hornet, alongside Enterprise, executed a feint towards Nauru and Banaba (Ocean) islands, which caused the Japanese to cancel their operation to seize the two islands.
+On 4 May, Task Force 16 crossed the equator, the first time ever for Hornet.
+Hornet, alongside Enterprise, executed a feint towards Nauru and Banaba (Ocean) Islands, which caused the Japanese to cancel their operation to seize the two islands.
 She returned to Hawaii on 26 May, and sailed again two days later to help repulse an expected Japanese assault on Midway.